 Who was Saint Patrick?”
 Why do we celebrate his name today?
-His legacy is much more than festive green parties and shamrocks.
+His legacy is much more than festive green parties, green beer and shamrocks.

-Patrick was born around 385 BC in Britain during a tumultuous time.
+Patrick was born around 385 AD in Britain during a tumultuous time.

 At the time, Britain was under Roman rule and his family lived in constant fear.
 Because the great Roman army was needed back home in Italy, Patrick’s homeland was abandoned and vulnerable to invading tribes.

-Around 405 AD, the adolescent Patrick’s farm was invaded by the Druids.
+Around 405 AD, Patrick’s farm was invaded by the Druids.

 They pillaged the area, raped women, burned homes and fields and captured slaves.
-Patrick found himself in chains and headed to Ireland.
+The teenaged Patrick found himself in chains and headed to Ireland.
 For the next six years, the enslaved Patrick tended sheep.
+But that’s not all he did.
 He also prayed daily for peace, strength, protection…and freedom.
 Sometime during this captivity, Patrick converted to Christianity.

 One night Patrick had a vision about a ship.

-In a courageous act of faith, he escaped his slave master and traveled two hundred miles to a port…and found a ship waiting.
+In a courageous act of faith, Patrick escaped his slave master and traveled two hundred miles to a port…only to find a ship waiting.
 It was a miracle.
-Patrick returned to Britain, reunited with family, and tried to regain normalcy.
+Patrick happily returned to Britain, reunited with family, and tried to regain normalcy.
 But now a new vision emerged in his heart.
 A dream not to shepherd animals but to pastor people.
 Around age 40, God called on Patrick again: “Please, holy boy, come and walk among us again.”

-God put Ireland back into Patrick’s heart and he followed a Divine dream for his life.
+God put Ireland back into Patrick’s heart and he followed this Divine dream for the rest of his life.